 Protein is necessary in your diet, so please take the time to can at least a few jars to ensure your survival for when the shtf.

-Diatomaceous Earth For Your Prepper Food List & Supplies
+4. Diatomaceous Earth for Your Prepper Food List and Supplies

 According to urban survival site "You’ll need 1-2 cups of DE per 50 pounds of food (or 1-2 teaspoons of DE per 1 pound of food).
 If you’re planning on storing food for more than just a few years, the upper limit is probably better.